Hello Daydreamers!

 Step 5 – Cutting Process

-When you send your project this is the view you should have.
+When you send your project, this is the view you should have.
 There are two mats that represent each material.
-Although if you decided to have the same color for the front and back you will only have one mat.
+Although if you decided to have the same color for the front and back, you would only have one mat.

 If everything looks good, click on the continue button.